DrummerViking/tools/Get-MRMStatistics/readme.md

 ## Version History:
 ### 2.00 - 07/30/2020
  - Added "Get 7 days stats" button.
-This button performs a daily search to determine if we are receiving more than 1GB data per day.
+This button performs a daily search for the last 7 days, to determine if we are receiving more than 1GB data per day.
 ### 1.90 - 05/11/2020
  - Updated tool to connect to Exchange Online using new EXO v2 module.
 ### 1.80 - 10/08/2017